 Puerto del Carmen, due to it’s age, has undergone some modernisation projects over the last decade which saw a large section of The Strip converted into a 1 way system, with modern glass fronted shops, and hotels renovated including Aequora Lanzarote, La Isla y El Mar, Lanzarote Palm, Aqua Suites and the Lani Suites.
 Currently Puerto del Carmen has three 5* hotels in operation, the Lava Beach Hotel, La Isla y El Mar and Hotel Fariones.

 If you’re looking for a lively resort then look no further than Puerto del Carmen.
 Centro Atlantico is the area for late night clubs, and many of the bars along The Strip offer live music entertainment.
 Both Matagorda and the old town area of Puerto del Carmen are loved by our Irish visitors, to the extent they celebrate St. Patrick’s Day with a parade.
 The island has also won the Best Winter Sun Destination award several times, from the Irish Travel Agents Association.

 The front of Puerto del Carmen is fairly flat, the old town harbour area has a steep climb, as does the area immediately behind Playa Grande where we have a street known as “cardiac hill!”
 For visitors with walking difficulties the flatter areas around the new town, Los Pocillos and Matagorda are generally preferred.

-Puerto del Carmen has a huge range of restaurants of all types.
+Puerto del Carmen has a huge range of restaurants and bars of all types.
 You’ll find typical Tapas bars there, like Mardeleva in the old town, any number of British and Irish “pub grub” places, and dozens of restaurants offering International style menus.
 There are also curry restaurants and several large Chinese restaurants.